We want your global experience at Loyola

 - Official IELTS score (score of 6.5 or higher)

 - Official Pearson Test of English (score of 53 or higher)

 - Official SAT or ACT score

-- Successful completion of English 1 and English 2 at a U.S. institution with a grade of B or higher
+- Successful completion of English Composition I & II at a U.S. institution with a grade of B or higher